You Have Been Called To Court To Testify

 Don’t hesitate to call a lawyer who is having you come to court.
 He will be happy to answer any questions for you.
 He knows that the less nervous you are the better witness you will be.

 Why can’t they just use your statement?

 Very often witnesses wonder why the lawyers and judge can’t use the statement that they may have already given.
 Under our system of justice the judge cannot allow a prior statement into evidence.
 Our law requires that the witness give his statement under oath in open court, so that all the parties can ask any questions they may have.
-Also, your demeanor while testifying, the way you act and speak, can have an influence on the case.
-Therefore you actual presence in court will be necessary.
+Also, your demeanor while testifying and the way you act and speak can have an influence on the case.
+Therefore, your actual presence in court will be necessary.